How to Export WooCommerce Customer Data

 The custom export feature of Users Insights is bundled with the plugin.
 When you open the Users Insights user list page, you will notice an export button on the right side of the table.
-Clicking on the export button will export the user list with the same settings that are currently applied to the user table, including visible fields, sorting order and filters.
+If you click on the export button, the plugin will export the user list with the same settings that are currently applied to the user table, including visible fields, sorting order and filters.

-If you click on the export button from the menu, a prompt dialog will show up and ask you if you are sure that you want to export all the customer data.
+First lets see how to export all customer info woocommerce at once.
+If you click on the export button from the menu, a prompt dialog will show up and ask you if you are sure that you want to export all the WooCommerce customer data and information.
 If this is what you want, you can go ahead and confirm your export.
-This will start the generation and download of the export file in a CSV format on your computer:
+This will start the generation and download the WooCommerce customer list and all of the customer data included in the export file in a CSV format on your computer:

 As you can see from the downloaded file, the fields in the exported file are exactly the same as the fields in the Users Insights table.
 Users Insights will export only the fields that are shown in your customer list.
 So, if there are some fields that you want to be included in the export, you have to make them visible on the Users Insights table before you do the export.
 You can show and hide fields on the table from the “Eye” menu.